adobe/aepsdk-edge-ios/Documentation/event-reference.md

 ### Edge state store

-This event tells the Edge Network extension to persist the event payload in the data store.
+This event tells the Edge Network extension to persist the event payload to the data store.
 This event is constructed using the response fragment from the Edge Network service for a sent XDM Experience Event; Edge Network extension does not modify any values received and constructs a response event with the event source and data payload as-is.

 #### Event Details<!-- omit in toc -->